Proposals reviewed in EITN cover a wide range of imaging technologies at different levels of development.

 - Mathematical modeling and simulation of neuronal ensembles

-- Transcranial magnetic stimulation; focused ultrasound; other non-invasive modalities of experimental and therapeutic brain stimulation
+- Transcranial magnetic stimulation, and other non-invasive modalities of experimental and therapeutic brain stimulation

 - Imaging and modeling of blood flow: cerebral hemodynamics; cerebrovascular contribution to fMRI